BluTen/PENG_Interpreter/README.md

 3. Open the desktop folder
 4. Create a file with '.peng' as the extension
 5. Open it using notepad or any editor
-6. Write `say "Hello World"` and save
+6. Write `say "Hello World".` (with the little full stop at the end because English sentences end with that) and save
 7. In the desktop folder click on the file path and type 'cmd'
 8. Now type `peng code_file` where code_file is the name of your file with extension
 9. There you go you have written the first line of code in my language 👍